-- A. Live-work Developments: Outdoor space shall be provided as follows: - 1.
-A minimum of fifty (50) square feet of private open space per live-work unit.
-Patios, porches, balconies, terraces, and decks may be used to provide private space within multi-family structures, at a minimum dimension of five (5) feet in any one direction.
-Private areas should be adequately separated to ensure the privacy of the units.
+- A. Residential Developments: Outdoor space shall be provided as follows: - 1.
+A minimum of one hundred fifty (150) square feet of usable common open space.
+Open space provision shall not include required setback areas.
+Common open spaces for residential uses must be constructed on-site.
+(Please refer to the Design Standards and Guidelines for Site Improvements, Furnishings, Landscape and Lighting for design of open space.) - 2.
+A minimum of sixty (60) square feet of private open space per residential unit.
+Patios, porches, balconies, terraces, and decks may be used to provide private space within multi-family structures, at a minimum dimension of six (6) feet in any one direction.
+Private areas should be adequately separated to ensure the privacy of the units. - B. For all developments, the developer shall record binding agreements ("CC&R's") addressing issues of common interest regarding maintenance of common open space, tree planter areas, planting strips, and walks.